alexch/codelikethis/public/references/callbacks.md

 const app = express()

 app.get('http://someURL.com', function(req, res) {

-  //the request (often abreviated to req) is the first argument and is the return value of your method (get in this case) request
+  //the request (often abreviated to req) is the first argument and is the return value of your method ('get' in this case) request

   //response (abbreviated to res) is always the second argument and is the content you want to send back